Saturday, July 5, 2025

 Now, let's apply this to our lives spiritually.
 To be successful in our lives as Christians, we need to be prepared and 'practiced up'!
 Well then, how do we do this?
 We strengthen ourselves with God before the contests or battles begin.

+Let's look at what Jesus did.
+Luke 4 says it was Jesus' custom to enter the synagogue - He went to church.
+Matthew 14 tells us Jesus spent time in prayer by himself on the mountainside.
 We see that he prayed and attended church.
-We also know he sought God and obeyed Him.
+We know he sought God and obeyed Him.
 He was prepared for His mission here on earth.
 Are we prepared?
 Are we doing what we need to do to ensure success in our Christian lives?
 Are we preparing for battle?
-Are we exercising to be strong?
+Are we exercising to be strong and victorious?
 Are we planning ahead by nourishing our spiritual lives?

 Success in any endeavor takes training.
 Are you in training now to accomplish what you want in life?
 If your Christian life is essential to you and you want to glorify God in it, then you must practice knowing and pursuing God!